 About

-Nice to meet you, I’m Alexa Danielle!
+I AM Alexa Danielle.
+South Florida born with Panamanian & Colombian roots.
 A registered nurse and somatic healing facilitator devoted to helping people slow down, reconnect with their bodies, and feel safe within themselves.

-My work blends evidence-based nervous system support with intuitive, embodied practices like yoga, sound therapy, and energy healing.
-With a background in healthcare and a deep respect for the body’s innate wisdom, I create spaces that are both grounding and transformative, where rest, presence, and self-connection are not luxuries, but necessities.
+My work is rooted in being of service.
+Blending nervous system regulation with intuitive, embodied practices like integrative energy healing, sound healing, yoga, and devotional practices.
+With a background in healthcare and a deep respect for the body’s innate wisdom, I create spaces that are both grounding and transformative, where rest, presence, and self-trust are not luxuries, but necessities.

-Wanting to help others (and honor my parents’ sacrifices) I followed the path of nursing, believing it was the clearest way to serve.
+Wanting to help others and honor my parents’ sacrifices, I followed the path of nursing, believing it was the clearest way to serve.
 While I gained valuable clinical knowledge, I felt misaligned with a healthcare model that often prioritized symptom management over true healing.
 This led me to study functional and integrative approaches, where the focus is on understanding root causes rather than applying temporary fixes.
-Through this exploration, I began learning about holistic and alternative healing practices, and that is where my own healing truly began.
+Through this exploration, I found holistic and alternative practices that kickstarted my own healing.

 My journey informs the way I teach and hold space today.
-I believe true healing begins with listening, softening, and learning to be with yourself.
-That is why every session is guided with care, intention, and the understanding that your body already knows the way home.
+I believe true change begins with listening, softening, and learning to be with yourself.
+That is why every session is guided with care, intention, and the understanding that your body already knows the way.

 Hand touching grass